designsoo/designsoo/README.md

 <h3>About Me</h3>
 <p>
-  I love creating consistent, user-friendly services with a focus on UX and design systems.
+  I love creating consistent, user-friendly services with a focus on UX and design systems.<br />
   Currently, I’m improving TypeScript skills and experimenting with new CSS frameworks.
-  I enjoy enhancing development environments and creating seamless, engaging user experiences.<br />
+  I enjoy enhancing development environments and creating seamless, engaging user experiences.
   On my blog, I write about development issues, solutions, and design-related topics.
 </p>